abhinand888/Sales_Insights/README.md

 ### Problem Statement:-

-A company with multiple branches across India provides computer hardware and peripherals to its clients.
+A Hardware company with multiple branches across India provides computer hardware and peripherals to its clients.
 However, the sales director is facing challenges in understanding the company’s current issues and performance, as sales have been falling short of expectations.
 When seeking updates from regional managers, the director often receives overly optimistic reports and a flood of Excel files,